colorjs/color-spectrum/readme.md

 Get spectrum to color converter.

 `require('color-spectrum/table')` to get a table of wavelength to XYZ values.

 `require('color-spectrum/approx')` to get approximator of wavelength to XYZ values.

 </details>
 <details><summary>**`let color = spectrumColor(list|number, options?);`**</summary>

 Calculate color based off spectrum or a single wavelength value.
-Spectrum is a list of float values corresponding to frequencies, like magnitudes or intensities, for example, a direct output from [fourier-transform](https://github.com/scijs/fourier-transform) with real numbers can be used.
-The visible range `380..780nm` will be stretched to cover the passed number of intensities.
+Spectrum is a list of float values, like magnitudes or intensities, for example, a direct output from [fourier-transform](https://github.com/scijs/fourier-transform) with real numbers.
+The visible range `380..780nm` will be stretched to cover the passed list of intensities.

-Possible options include:
+Possible options:

 ```js
 // Use approximation formulas or matching table interpolation